annacfisher/DS4002_project2/README.md

 ## Software and Platform

-This project was conducted using Google Colab, R, and Python, utilizing pandas for data handling, matplotlib and seaborn for visualization, and statsmodels for time-series analysis.
+This project was conducted using Google Colab, R, and Python, utilizing pandas for data handling, matplotlib and seaborn for visualization, and various statsmodels for time-series analysis.
 Stock data was sourced via the Yahoo Finance API.
 The project was executed on Mac and Windows platforms.

 ## Map